Citrullus colocynthis: Uses

 C. colocynthis can be eaten or processed as energy source, e.g. oilseed and biofuel.

-The characteristic small seed of the colocynth have been found in several early archeological sites in northern Africa and the Near East, specifically at Neolithic Armant, Nagada in Egypt; at sites dating from 3800 BC to Roman times in Libya; and the pre-pottery Neolithic levels of the Nahal Hemar caves in Israel.
+The characteristic small seed of the colocynth have been found in several early archeological sites in northern Africa and the Near East, specifically at Neolithic Armant, Nagada in Egypt; at sites dating from 3800 BC to Roman times in Libya; and the pre-pottery Neolithic levels of the Nahal Hemar caves in Palestine.
 Zohary and Hopf speculate, "these finds indicate that the wild colocynth was very probably used by humans prior to its domestication."

 Traditional medicine

 Colocynth has been widely used in traditional medicine for centuries.
 The powder of colocynth was sometimes used externally with aloes, unguents, or bandages.
 Lozenges or pastilles made of colocynth were called "troches of alhandal" or trochisci alhandalæ and used as a laxative.
 They were usually composed of colocynth, bdellium, and gum tragacanth.
 Alhandal is derived from الْحَنْظَل, a name for colocynth.

 In traditional Arab veterinary medicine, colocynth sap was used to treat skin eruptions in camels.
 In Palestine it has been used to treat constipation, scabies, and postpartum inflammation in sheep, cows, goats, and chicken.